axismaps/axis-jekyll/_posts/2016-06-10-setting-up-a-mapserver-again.md

 ![It's a test!]({{ site.baseurl }}/media/posts/2016/06/test.png)

 Success!
 You are now the proud owner of a map server.
 Go get another snack.
-You earned it.
+You've earned it.